TeamFusion364/PracticalFalconSwerve/README.md

-# 364 Practical Falcon Swerve - Our applied version of the 364 BaseFalconSwerve </br>
+# 364 Practical Falcon Swerve - The fundamental 364 TalonFX Swerve Base </br>

-**Basic Swerve Code for a Swerve Module using Falcon Motors, a CTRE CANCoder, and a CTRE Pigeon Gyro** </br>
+**Basic Swerve Code for a Swerve Module using TalonFX Motors, a CTRE CANCoder, and a CTRE Pigeon Gyro** </br>
 This code was designed with Swerve Drive Specialties MK3, MK4, and MK4i style modules in mind, but should be easily adaptable to other styles of modules.</br>
 As this is a fully featured iteration of the BaseFalconSwerve made for the purpose of practical application, we have implemented tools made by other members of the community including Advantagekit and Pathplanner.